ADVERTISEMENT

 [Show: About Rigorous?]

-A school with a “rigorous” academic culture places a high value on academic performance, and expects their students to do the same.
+Our Kids definition: A school with a “rigorous” academic culture places a high value on academic performance, and expects their students to do the same.
 This does not mean the school is uncaring, unsupportive, or non-responsive -- far from it.
 A school can have a rigorous academic culture and still provide excellent individual support.
 It does mean, however, the school places a particular emphasis on performance -- seeking the best students and challenging them to the fullest extent -- relative to a normal baseline.
 High expectations and standards – and a challenging yet rewarding curriculum – are the common themes here.
 Keep in mind this classification is more relevant for the older grades: few Kindergarten classrooms, for example, would be called “rigorous”.

-Academic Culture at schools on OurKids.net:
+Compare CFIS's Academic Culture with other schools on OurKids.net:

 Rigorous - 50%